Awelson/Notes/docs/Notes/posts/anki.md

 ### Japanese Core

 This deck is based on the 6,000 most common Japanese words as per [iknow.jp](https://iknow.jp/content/japanese).
 The [Core 2k](https://ankiweb.net/shared/info/2141233552) deck contains just the first 2,000 words while the [Core 2k/6k](https://ankiweb.net/shared/by-author/1880390099) deck contains all 6,000.
 There is also a [Core 10k](https://ankiweb.net/shared/info/120401384) deck which contains an extra 4,000 words (I am not sure where from).
+You can browse the contents of these decks online at [https://core6000.neocities.org](https://core6000.neocities.org).

+!!! warning

+    As of right now (December 2025), the core6000 website is unreachable, but you can still access a historic copy of it through the [internet archive](https://archive.org/).

 ### Variants